tessercat/daoistic-book/daodejing/40/english.md

-Backward is the way forward.
+Backward is the way forward,
-Failure is the road to success.
+failure is the road to success.

-People do things for a reason.
+Things happen for a reason,
-The reason is that something is missing.
+the reason is that something is missing.